hstarmans/hexastorm_design/README.md

 By changing the height and angle of the laser a user can alter the balance between these spots.

 ## BOM
+POM plate kunstofshop.nl, acrylic is not durable enough

 M2x6  2 (photodiode pcb fixture)
 M2x6  1 (cylinder lens 1)